flamontagne/rrschedule/branches_info.markdown

 might play a lot more often on a playing field than on another.

 The work in this branch will try to fix this issue.

+## Optional balancing for Game Times (branch crated on 2011/10/02)

+I created this branch to solve a very specific case.
+When you generate a schedule with multiple divisions, you generally want that all teams of a given division plays at the same game times. (e.g. Division A plays at 7:00, B plays at 9:00 and so on).
+However with the new balancing feature (see 2011/09/23 branch), it is no longer possible to achieve this.

+I will add options balanced_gt and balanced_ps, both true by default.